towercity/Oh-Humbug/README.md

 You also have the option to collect green gems that, like the bugs, appear for no reason at all.
 These gems give you points, which are also cleared in the cool, clear waters of the canal.

+##Installation

+Simply download or clone the repository and open index.html to play.

 ## Gameplay

 Use the arrow keys to move about the screen.